 The key factor is that the people in dispute are encouraged to adopt a collaborative stance towards finding a solution rather than the more usual adversarial positioning that produced the conflict in the first place.

 Participation is voluntary, and the mediator is there to facilitate dialogue, using his or her skills and experience.
-This means that the outcome of the dispute is decided by the participants, not the mediator.
-Mediated agreements tend to succeed because they result from a process that allows parties to create their own solutions.
+This means that the outcome of the dispute is decided by the disputing parties, not the mediator.
+Mediated agreements tend to succeed because they result from a process that allows parties to co-create their own solutions.